apache/nuttx/configs/olimex-lpc1766stk/README.txt

     NOTES:

-    1. This configuration uses the mconf-based configuration tool.
-To change this configuration using that tool, you should:

-       a.
-Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/

-       b.
-Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    2. The Nokia 6100 driver does not work on this board as of this writing.
+    1. The Nokia 6100 driver does not work on this board as of this writing.

   slip-httpd:
     This configuration is identical to the thttpd configuration except that